Finitely based sets of 2-limited block-2-simple words: Introduction

 \section{Introduction}

 A semigroup is said to be {\em finitely based} (FB) if there is a finite subset of its identities from which all of its identities may be deduced.
 Otherwise, a semigroup is said to be {\em non-finitely based} (NFB).
-The following construction is attributed to Dilworth and was used by Perkins \cite{P} to construct one of the first examples of finite NFB semigroups.
+Throughout this article, elements of a countably infinite alphabet $\mathfrak A$ are called {\em variables} and elements of the free monoid $\mathfrak A^*$ and free semigroup $\mathfrak A^+$ are called {\em words}.
+In 1969, Perkins \cite{P} found the first two examples of finite NFB semigroups.
+One of these examples was the 25-element monoid obtained from the set of words $W= \{abtba, atbab, abab, aat\}$ by using the following construction attributed to Dilworth.

 Let ${\mathfrak A}$ be an alphabet and $W$ be a set of words in the free monoid ${\mathfrak A}^*$.
 Let $S(W)$ denote the Rees quotient over the ideal of ${\mathfrak A}^*$ consisting of all words that are not subwords of words in $W$.
 For each set of words $W$, the semigroup $S(W)$ is a monoid with zero whose nonzero elements are the subwords of words in $W$.
 Evidently, $S(W)$ is finite if and only if $W$ is finite.